-1.25 The permittee shall comply with all applicable standards for demolition and renovation activities pursuant to the requirements specified in 40 CFR Part 61, Subpart M (National Emission Standard for Asbestos), as adopted by reference in Regulation 11 Miss Admin.
+1.26 The permittee shall comply with all applicable standards for demolition and renovation activities pursuant to the requirements of 40 CFR Part 61, Subpart M, as adopted by reference in Regulation 11 Miss Admin.
 Code Pt.
 2, R. 1.8.
 The permittee shall not be required to obtain a modification of this permit in order to perform the referenced activities.

-(Ref.: 11 Miss.
-Admin.
+(Ref.: 11 Miss Admin.
 Code Pt.
 2, R. 1.8.)